Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 These tips can help you manage your child's Crohn disease:

-- Talk openly with your child and answer all of his questions about the condition.
+- Talk openly with your child and answer all of their questions about the condition.

 - Help your child be active.
 Talk with your child's provider about activities and exercises your child can do.